strategineer/personal-website/content/books/2022-11-20/index.md

 ---
-title: "Truth of the Divine"
-authors: "Lindsay Ellis"
+authors: Lindsay Ellis
+books/tags:
+- fiction
+- science fiction
 date: 2022-11-20
+params:
+  isbn13: '9781250274540'
+  series: Noumena
 star_rating: 2
-books/tags:
-  - "fiction"
-  - "science fiction"
-params:
-  series: "Noumena"
+title: Truth of the Divine
 ---

 Aliens on Earth in the early/mid 2000s and everything that follows from that.